THE TOURNAMENT

 PROTESTS

 Participants may lodge protests against any catch which they believe was not made in accordance with these rules.
 All protests must be stated in writing and accompanied by $500.
-The tournament judges may call a protest hearing in their discretion; a protest hearing is not guaranteed.
 All protests will be settled the day of the incident.
 All protests on July 4, 5 and 6 must be in the hands of the tournament's designated rules official by 7 p.m. on the day of the alleged incident unless there is a protest regarding a fish that comes to the scales late.
+The tournament committee may call a protest hearing in their discretion; a protest hearing is not guaranteed.
 The protesting party, as well as the accused team members, captain and crew, must be present in any official protest hearing.
 The tournament committee may refuse to consider any protest evidence not submitted at the protest hearing in the presence of the protested team.
 If the protesting or protested team fails to show up for the protest hearing, that team forfeits its right to submit evidence.
-Decisions of the tournament organizers with regard to protests are final, nonappealable, and nonjusticiable.
+Decisions of the tournament committee with regard to protests are final, nonappealable, and nonjusticiable.

 SPORTSMAN LIKE CONDUCT